lucasvasconcelos8/Project-NoSQL/redis/simple-store/README.md

 =============

 Implementation of system "simple-store" using Redis.
+The Redis used in this implementation was redis-2.8.19 .

 This implementation has 3 main parts:
 - [Jedis](https://github.com/xetorthio/jedis) , A client  in Java for Redis
 - Simple-Store dataset
 - Interface (Under Construction!)

+In the case, you don't familiar with Redis(yet!) and want a brief tutorial and explanation of database, read this [tutorial](https://docs.google.com/presentation/d/1QmUeLrLwDY_PS0CPkiqD1qpF8V8ct4Q1ZQQDoF43lzo/edit?usp=sharing) made for me!

 ## Jedis